 Reduce Wasted Paper

 Anything that you create on your interactive whiteboard can be saved as a digital file.
 Your interactive whiteboard comes with software that includes hundreds of graphic resources, such as math tools and paper backgrounds such as graph paper.
 That means fewer worksheets.
-Most interactive whiteboards are compatible with Microsoft Office programs, so you can easily generate a file in Microsoft Word or PowerPoint, and access it through the whiteboard software so students can interact with it.
+Most interactive whiteboards are compatible with Microsoft Office programs, so you can easily generate a file in Microsoft Word or PowerPoint, and access it through the interactive whiteboard software.
 Save screen captures of annotations made on websites and applications so students can access them later for review or practice.
 Save your lessons so an absent student can make it up.
-Export copies of files as a pdf and e-mail it to parents who want to work with your students at home.
+Export copies of files as a PDF and e-mail it to parents who want to work with your students at home.
 Add any of these digital files to your class website so students can access them from any computer.

 Reduce Visual Clutter

 If you’re anything like me, then having a mess in you classroom is stressful.
 Also, if you have students with sensory issues, then visual clutter in your classroom can be so distracting that it affects their ability to function.
 Your interactive whiteboard comes with virtual manipulative tools that give your students all the benefits of working with manipulatives without the hassle and mess of having to store them.